-My visualisation question has, thankfully, caused quite a lively discussion on several mailing lists and forums.
+My challenge to come up with ways to visualise quality has, thankfully, caused quite a lively discussion on several mailing lists and forums.
 Here is a bit of a summary of where the discussion is going.

 First of all, thanks to everyone who replied with ideas, even if they were in the category of “it’s impossible” or “it’s intrinsic”.
 I received quite a few good ideas and I think we can learn a lot from them.
 But let’s deal first with the two nihilistic categories.
 I don’t believe that visualising quality is impossible - it is just difficult.
 If it were easy we’d all be doing it already, but it is hardly in the same category as flying through space faster than the speed of light.
 As for the other category, with comments like “it’s between the user and the system, we need to put something in front of the user” etc I disagree.
 Quality isn’t only between a user and a system, it is between those two and also the people who are charged with delivering software.
 And I also disagree that the only way to see quality is to put something in front of users.
 That is like saying let’s build a bridge and see if it will fall down when people try to cross it.
 If we’re going to build a bridge that is successful, we’d better understand who is going to use it and how, what they expect of it and align their expectations with what is realistic to deliver.
 I’m sure we can engage the clients and users of our systems in describing what they want, but it is up to us to engage them in the right way.